Istriot: Classification

 When Istria was a region of the Kingdom of Italy, Istriot was considered by the authorities as a subdialect of Venetian.

 Historically, its speakers never referred to it as "Istriot"; it had six names, after the six towns where it was spoken.
 In Vodnjan it was named "Bumbaro", in Bale "Valìʃe", in Rovinj "Ruvignìʃ", in Šišan "Siʃanìʃ", in Fažana "Faʃanìʃ" and in Galižana "Galiʃaneʃ".
 The term Istriot was coined by the 19th-century Italian linguist Graziadio Isaia Ascoli.

 This language is still spoken by some people in the Istriot communities in Fertilia and Maristella, in Sardinia.

-There are about 400 speakers left, making it an endangered language.
+There are about 400 speakers left, making it a severely endangered language.

 Vocabulary

 Below is a comparison of Istriot with several closely related Romance languages and Latin: